-- Do not answer abusive messages but save them and report them - Do not delete anything until it has been shown to your parents/carers or a member of staff at school (even if it is upsetting, the material is important evidence which may need to be used later as proof of cyber-bullying) - Do not give out personal details or contact information without the permission of a parent/guardian (personal data) - Be careful who you allow to become a friend online and think about what information you want them to see. - Protect your password.
+- Do not answer abusive messages but save them and report them - Do not delete anything until it has been shown to your parents/carers or a member of staff at school (even if it is upsetting, the material is important evidence which may need to be used later as proof of cyber-bullying) - Do not give out personal details or contact information without the permission of a parent/guardian (personal data). - Be careful who you allow to become a friend online and think about what information you want them to see. - Never arrange to meet someone you do not know.
+Remember that people you could meet online may not be who they say they are.
+If you have any concerns about this, you should report it to a trusted adult. - Protect your password.
 Do not share it with anyone else and change it regularly - Always log off from the computer when you have finished or if you leave the computer for any reason. - Always put the privacy filters on to the sites you use.
 If you are not sure how to do this, ask a teacher or your parents. - Never reply to abusive e-mails - Never reply to someone you do not know - Always stay in public areas in chat rooms - The school will deal with cyberbullying in the same way as other bullying.
 Do not think that because it is online it is different to other forms of bullying. - The school will deal with inappropriate use of technology in the same way as other types of inappropriate behaviour and sanctions will be given in line with the school's Behaviour Policy.